 Is an infrared sauna even a sauna?

-Most Finnish people and sauna enthusiasts would reject calling infrared rooms saunas at all.
+Most Finnish people and sauna enthusiasts would reject calling infrared rooms or steam baths saunas at all.
 According to SaunaDigest, it’s not a sauna unless it can reach good temperature (160-200F), has rocks, and can create steam.

 By definition, this is basically true – here’s from Dictionary.com